sonicyang/uRock/Middlewares/ugfx/demos/readme.txt

  * Copyright (c) 2012, 2013, Andrew Hannam aka inmarket
  * All rights reserved.
  *
- * Redistribution and use in source and binary forms, with or without
+ * uRedistribution and use in source and binary forms, with or without
  * modification, are permitted provided that the following conditions are met:
- *    * Redistributions of source code must retain the above copyright
+ *    * uRedistributions of source code must retain the above copyright
  *      notice, this list of conditions and the following disclaimer.
- *    * Redistributions in binary form must reproduce the above copyright
+ *    * uRedistributions in binary form must reproduce the above copyright
  *      notice, this list of conditions and the following disclaimer in the
  *      documentation and/or other materials provided with the distribution.
  *    * Neither the name of the <organization> nor the